×

 California Fair Employment and Housing Act

-The Right to Be Free from Workplace Retaliation
+The Right to Be Free From Workplace Retaliation

-What To Do if You Believe Sexual Harassment Is Occurring in Your Workplace
+What to Do if You Believe Sexual Harassment Is Occurring in Your Workplace

 Based on your company’s policy, report the harassment to HR or your supervisor.
 By reporting this incident, you can have a formal record of the workplace harassment issues and give your employer a chance to adequately respond.
 Unfortunately, however, employers may not always take the action needed to put a stop to the harassment.